 Wide Coverage of Data From Your Market of Interest – especially in Asia

 The biggest frustration we hear from seasoned users is that their tool doesn’t cover conversations that they are interested in – especially in Asia and the Middle East.
 While this may not be an issue with data from English-speaking geographies, specialization is crucial when looking at regions with diverse languages such as Asia, the Middle East, and even Latin America.

 When Kraft Heinz was struggling to maintain its share price in early 2019 due to the loss of sales, many naturally attributed it to the shifting consumer appetite away from processed foods.
 While moving towards a healthier lifestyle is a global trend, it would be a mistake to assume it is identical across regions.
 By zoning in on different geographies, social media conversations were able to identify the differences in popularity, preference, and growth of interest towards healthy snacks.
-What’s more interesting is consumers’ underlying perception towards healthier alternatives: Singaporeans are willing to pay the price, Filipinos are more price-sensitive, and Indonesians’ DIY healthy snacks (Source: Healthy Snacking Trends Report 2019, Circus Social).
+What’s more interesting is consumers’ underlying perception towards healthier alternatives: Singaporeans are willing to pay the price, Filipinos are more price-sensitive, and Indonesians’ DIY healthy snacks (Source: Healthy Snacking Trends Report 2019, Radarr).

 Localized insights are the crux of marketing and positioning in SEA and that’s why local expertise and coverage in these markets is crucial in solidifying your brand positioning.